INoLiao/nbaWebsite/index.md

 </table>

 <div align="justify">
-The most important games in NBA are Eastern/Western Finals and the Conference Finals.
+The most important games in the NBA are Eastern/Western Finals and the Conference Finals.
 GBDT is applied as an example to show our predictions on each game as shown in Table 6.
 The accuracy of the model prediction manifests the tension of the games to some extent.
 For example, in the 2018 NBA Conference Finals, Golden State Warriors swept Cleveland Cavaliers and our model precisely predicted the fact without incorrect predictions.
-As shown in the table, only one game had confidence level lower than 60% and that game was indeed more intense than the other three games.
+As shown in the table, only one game had a confidence level lower than 60% and that game was indeed more intense than the other three games.
 As for Eastern and Western Conference Finals, since both matchups were more competitive, the resulting confidence level of our model was lower compared to the Conference Finals.
 In summary, this work designs a machine learning model that can reach prediction accuracy of 85.7%, 71.4%, and 100%  for Eastern Conference Final, Western Conference Finals, and Conference Finals, respectively.
 </div>

 <center><h4> Table 6: 2018 NBA Finals/Semi-Finals Game Winning Prediction by GBDT Model </h4></center>